bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 ![alt text][image04]

-Ultimately I searched on four scales (1, 1.5x, 2x, and 3x) with two swaths per scale and overlapping windows 50% in X and 75% in Y directions for expanded coverage.
+Ultimately I searched on four scales (1, 1.5x, 2x, and 3x) with two swaths per scale and overlapping windows 50% in X and 75% in Y directions for a total of 374 windows.
 I used YCrCb 3-channel HOG features plus histograms of color in the feature vector, which provided a solid result.
-Here are some example images of the full sliding window processing:
+Here is an example image of the full sliding window processing:

 ![alt text][image05]

 I improved the reliability of my classifier by selecting a classification threshold using the `decision_function()` from scikit-learn SVM and comparing prediction scores against it.
 Any observations with scores higher than the threshold are then predicted as the positive class (vehicles) and scores lower than the threshold are predicted as the negative class (non-vehicles).
-After fine-tuning the threshold value (`classification_thresh=1`), the model predicted fewer false positives and obtained more reliable car detections (see bottom of `find_cars()` function).
-The figure below from the [Amazon Machine Learning Developer’s Guide]( https://docs.aws.amazon.com/machine-learning/latest/dg/binary-classification.html) illustrates a threshold cut off line on a sample score distribution for a binary classification model.
+After fine-tuning the threshold value (`classification_thresh=1.2`), the model predicted fewer false positives and obtained more reliable car detections.
+The figure below from the [Amazon Machine Learning Developer’s Guide]( https://docs.aws.amazon.com/machine-learning/latest/dg/binary-classification.html) helps visualize the threshold cut off line on a sample score distribution for a binary classification model.

 ![alt text][image06]